lithdew/flatlang/README.md

 ## Design

 The lexer and parser design is heavily inspired by both Go's [`text/scanner`](https://golang.org/pkg/text/scanner/) package, and [`BurntSushi/toml`](https://github.com/BurntSushi/toml).
 The parser is LL(1), and is a recursive-descent parser which uses Pratt parsing for parsing expressions.

 ## Testing

 Both the lexer and parser have manually been fuzz-tested using [go-fuzz](https://github.com/dvyukov/go-fuzz) to check that erroneous inputs are rejected, and that panics won't occur.

-The lexer and parser come accompanied by unit test case suites, and sum up to a total of roughly 1500 lines of code.
+Both the lexer and parser come accompanied with unit test case suites, and sum up to a total of roughly 1500 lines of code.

 You can manually test the lexer/parser for flatlang by running the command below.
 The command below assumes you have Go installed: